elzetia/Documentation/docs/FiveM/tow-truck-with-winch.md

-    ropeOffset = vector3(0,0,0.3), -- offset from ropeBone to adjust the position of the rope ropeDistancetake =  1.5, -- Max distance to take the winch attachVehBone = "misc_a", -- Bone where the vehicle is attached attachOffset = vector4(0.0,0.0,0.0,0.0) -- Offset of the attach positon (w value is the tilt) },
+    ropeOffset = vector3(0,0,0.3), -- offset from ropeBone to adjust the position of the rope ropeDistancetake =  1.5, -- Max distance to take the winch attachVehBone = "misc_a", -- Bone where the vehicle is attached attachLocationOffset = vector3(0.0,0.0,0.0), --offset from the attachVehBone bone attachOffset = vector4(0.0,0.0,0.0,0.0) -- for the vehicle location when attach (w value is the tilt) },
    [`slamtruck`] =  {
     bedUp = 0,